woodrush/lambda-8cc/README.md

 ## Detailed Usage
 ### Compilation Options
-You can use lambda-8cc's full features by passing compilation options.
-Being written in lambda calculus, naturally, lambda-8cc's compilation options are written in lambda calculus terms as well.
+Being written in lambda calculus, naturally, lambda-8cc's compilation options are expressed as lambda calculus terms as well.
+These options can be used to unlock the full features of lambda-8cc.

 Compilation options are used by applying an optional term as `(lambda-8cc option)` beforehand of the input.
 This changes the behavior of the lambda term `lambda-8cc` so that it accepts/produces a different input/output format.